How Do New Jersey Court’s Define “Pain and Suffering?”

 - The impact of the injuries upon the mental health or emotional state of the victim;

-- The extent which the victim’s injuries have negatively impacted their activities of daily living, lifestyle, hobbies, recreation, marriage, sleep, or general well-being; and
+- The extent to which the victim’s injuries have negatively impacted their activities of daily living, lifestyle, hobbies, recreation, marriage, sleep, or general well-being; and

 - The long-term consequences of these injuries on the plaintiff’s life.